interaction-dynamics/learn-plateform/src/app/docs/code-craftsmanship/documentation/page.md

 You can use the eslint rule [expiring-todo-comments](https://github.com/sindresorhus/eslint-plugin-unicorn/blob/main/docs/rules/expiring-todo-comments.md) to enforce expiration date on TODO comments or link to a ticket in your issue tracker.

+However, if your code is for a library or a large open-source project, it might be useful to add some documentation in the code.
+In this case, you can use [jsdoc](https://jsdoc.app/) to document your code.

+---

+## Commit messages

+Commit messages are the first documentation of your project.
+They should be as clear as possible.
+They should explain what has been done and why.
+If developers used Pull Request/Merge requests, the number should be included in the commit message.
+Same thing about the ticket number.
+It will give a lot of context for a future reader of the code.

+In comparison of the other kind of documentation, they are, by design, always up to date.
+Used with `git blame`, they can be very useful to understand why a line of code has been written.

 ---

 ## README